ARPOISE/ARpoise/unity/AndroidApp/README.md

 You do not need to build it yourself.

 ## Functionality
-- Connects to the ARpoise Directory Front end and supplies the users location.
+- Connects to the ARpoise Directory Front end and supplies the user's location.

 - Receives back the porpoise url and name of the closest layer or the default layer.